Didisimmons/Ayo-Recipes/TEST.md

 If the user does not want to update their profile information, they can click the "CANCEL" button and be taken back to their profile page, which displays all of the recipes they have created.

-5. Be able to order recipes online
+5. Be able to order recipes online.

 If the user is registered or has an account with Ayo Recipes, they can order recipes online.
 After logging into their profile and visiting the home page, the user can see the "ORDER NOW" button by clicking on any of the recipes created by other users.
 This takes the user to a third-party site where they can order the recipe takeaway directly.

 ![view single recipe created by other users](static/images/readme/test/fig24.png "view single recipe created by other users")

-If the user is viewing a page that they created, the buttons that appear on the single-recipe page are different, with the "edit" and "delete" buttons present due to some defensive back end programming.
+If the user is viewing a page that they created, the buttons that appear on the single-recipe page are different.

 #### **Admin User Goals**
 As an Admin User, I want to: